granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 The hierarchical transformer architecture dramatically reduces the memory complexity of the model.
 Self-attention is notorious for its quadratic memory complexity (both during training and inference) with respect to context size.
 By utilizing two transformer-encoders to attend the fields and events separately, we do not require extensive memory requirements for sufficiently long contexts.
 In effect, we have reduced the memory complexity from a worst-case of $O((L F)^2)$ into a less prohibitive $O(L^2 F + L F^2)$.
 Within the typical ranges of $L$ (128 to 512) and $F$ (5 to 20), this reduces memory requirements by a bit over an order of magnitude.

 TabBERT, while elegant, did come with some major drawbacks.
 The most significant limitation is that TabBERT coerces continuous fields ($RR^(N times L times F)$) into a categorical data type ($WW^(N times L times F)$).
-For example, the model can not represent the dollar amounts associated with a transaction unless you bin them into categorical levels:
+For example, the model cannot represent the dollar amounts associated with a transaction unless you bin them into categorical levels:

 #figure(
     align(center)[#table(